OAOJim/Study_Notes/IMU_filter.md

 a_z
 \end{bmatrix}
 ```

-## 4. Complementary filter
+## 3. Complementary Filter

-## 5. Kalman filter + Mahony
+## 4. Kalman + Mahony Filter

-Pros: Low cost, easy to use
+Pros: Low cost, easy to use\
 Cons: not that accurate compare to EKF

 Mahony filter have a major disadvantage is it used measure acceleration as the real gravity.
 This makes it have a huge error when accelerating.
 BY using EKF, we can predict the gravity
-and use it as the data of gravity to Mahony filter.\
+and use it as the data of gravity to Mahony filter.

 Gyro scope will give us if the change of gravity comming from acceleration or angle change.
 By this, we can know if we should use the data from accelerometer.
+##
+Define the state estimate be the gravity which we want to predict
 ```math
 \Large x = \begin{bmatrix}g_x, g_y, g_z\end{bmatrix}^T
 ```
+##

 $\Large s_k = F_kx_{k-1} + w_{k-1}$